 The “State of Deep Creek Lake and Watershed” will be presented on Thursday, July 24 at Garrett College Auditorium beginning at 7 p.m.
 The public is invited and encouraged to attend.

 The meeting will be hosted by Secretary Joe Gill of the Maryland Department of Natural Resources and the Garrett County Commissioners.
 It will include updates on the current state of the lake and its natural resources, the current state of growth in the watershed, and the official release of the Deep Creek Watershed Management Plan.
 The public comment period for the Plan will be July 25 – August 23.
 Read more

-Garrett County families will benefit from Maryland’s signature Program Open Space with today’s Board of Public Works’ approval of funding for recreational upgrades in Kent and Prince George’s counties.
+Maryland families will continue to benefit from Maryland’s signature Program Open Space with yesterday’s Board of Public Works’ approval of funding for recreational upgrades in Kent and Prince George’s counties.
 Read more

 Thirty-five Maryland State Parks have been approved as partners of Maryland Green Travel, a free and voluntary self-certification program that promotes and recognizes sustainable environmental practices by businesses in the tourism industry.